 - to serve as a teaching and research facility for the Psychology Department and UCLA community.

-The program accommodates 25 children at two sites, from 3 months to 3 years old.
-IDP operates year-round from 7:30 am to 5:30 pm, Monday through Friday.
+The program accommodates 25 children in two classrooms, from 3 months to 3 years old.
+IDP operates year-round from 7:30 am to 5:30 pm (although, at this time and until further notice, IDP will be open from 8-4:30 only due to COVID-19, with staggered drop off and pick up times for families), Monday through Friday.
 It is closed for University administrative holidays.
 There are full-time (Monday - Friday) positions and part-time (2-day or 3-day) positions available.